Similly/Wingspan3/README.md

 * implemented the model-view-controller-pattern
 * moved all the view elements from the model to a new view directory

+## November 13th submission

+* updated bird class and added some fields(score, egglimit, food, habitats)
+* added birds.json file containing all bird cards of the game
+* implemented a new initBirds function to read the json file and create the bird objects

 ## Testing tool description

 * The testing tool is written in python